 3) Review & Update Payroll Data & Employee Details

-Make sure any incorrect or missing employee information is corrected or provided to your payroll provider before your client’s last payroll of 2017.
+Make sure any incorrect or missing employee information is corrected or provided to your payroll provider before your client’s last payroll of the year.
 The IRS may impose a penalty for each Form W-2 with a missing or incorrect Social Security number or employee name.

 It’s also important to confirm tax identification numbers to avoid tax filing errors.
 Additionally, all payroll adjustments should be completed or turned in by the last payroll of the year.

 Finally, this is also a good time for employees to update their details and make any necessary changes to employee status, such as marriages, changes to names and updates to filing status.